puppetlabs/puppet-specifications/language/func-api.md

 We are doing this because the 3x API for functions has several issues:

+* Methods defined in a Function pollute Ruby `Object` and cause leakage between environments!
 * The function runs as a method on `Scope` (and has access to too much non-API)
 * Undefined arguments are given to the function as empty strings
 * There is no automatic type checking